wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 Self of all.
 Misled by the diversity of names and shapes, minds and bodies, you imagine multiple selves.
 We both are the self, but you seem to be unconvinced.
-This talk of personal self and universal self is the learner’s stage; go beyond, don’t be stuck in duälity.
+This talk of personal self and universal self is the learner’s stage; go beyond, don’t be stuck in duality.

 **Q:**&ensp;Let us come back to the man in need of help.
 He comes to you.